Civil Litigation

 Weaver v.
 City of Wildwood

-- Summary:Order granting class certification, appointing Weaver as Class Representative, and confirming Derek A. Schroth as Class Counsel.
-This class action lawsuit alleges that the City has illegally taxed its water utility customers by including a police fee on each customer’s monthly water bill.
+- Summary: Order granting class certification, appointing Ms. Weaver as Class Representative, and confirming Derek A. Schroth as Class Counsel.
+This class action lawsuit proved the City illegally taxed its utility customers by including a police fee on each customer’s monthly utility bill.
+Thereafter, a common fund was established for refunds of the illegal tax the City imposed.

 - Jurisdiction: Circuit Court – Lake County, Florida